c3po-workshop/c3po-workshop.github.io/_pages/2021/call.md

 ### Submissions
 C3PO solicits two kinds of papers.
-Full papers present novel and original research and are limited to 12 pages in Springer LNCS format.
+Full papers present novel and original research and are limited to 12 pages in Springer LNCS format (not including references).
 Short papers report on interesting new ideas, work with promising/early results, or empirical studies and are limited to 6 pages in Springer LNCS format.